jetsoncontrols/ha-unifi-energy-helper/README.md

 1. Go to **Settings** → **Devices & Services**
 2. Click **+ Add Integration**
-3. Search for "UniFi Helper"
+3. Search for "UniFi Energy Helper"
 4. Click on it and follow the setup wizard

 No YAML configuration needed!
 The integration will automatically discover all UniFi PoE power entities and create corresponding energy sensors.